liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     ,"${catalina.home}/lib/ext/global","${catalina.home}/lib/ext/global/*.jar","${catalina.home}/lib/ext","${catalina.home}/lib/ext/*.jar"
     ```

 4. Make sure to use UTF-8 URI encoding consistently.
-If you have a @product@
+If you have a @sharepoint@
     Tomcat bundle, copy the `$CATALINA_BASE/conf/server.xml` file to your
     server.
 If not, open your `$CATALINA_BASE/conf/server.xml` file and add the
     attribute `URIEncoding="UTF-8"` to HTTP and AJP connectors that use